California Driver Handbook - Additional Driving Laws/Rules

 - Do not drive a vehicle equipped with a video monitor, if the monitor is visible to the driver and displays anything other than vehicle information, global mapping displays, external media player (MP3), or satellite radio information.

 - Do not honk your horn unless it is a safety warning to avoid a collision.

 - Do not throw any cigarette, cigar, or other flaming or glowing substance from your vehicle.

 - Do not shoot firearms on a highway or at traffic signs.

 - Do not block your view by putting signs or other objects on the front windshield or the back side windows.
 Do not hang objects on the mirror.
 Windshield/window stickers, etc., are permitted in these locations only:

-- A seven-inch square on either the passenger’s side windshield lower corner or the lower corner of the rear window
+- A 7 inch square on either the passenger’s side windshield lower corner or the lower corner of the rear window.

-- A five-inch square on the lower corner of the driver’s side window.
+- A 5 inch square on the lower corner of the driver’s side window.

 - The side windows behind the driver.

-- A five-inch square located in the center uppermost portion of your windshield for an electronic toll payment device.
+- A 5 inch square located in the center uppermost portion of your windshield for an electronic toll payment device.